neffercarrillo/security-plus/notes/README.md

 - dynamic analysis. evaluate app as it is being run.
 - package monitoring. ensures libs and components are up to date.
 - penetration testing. simulate a real world attack on a system.
-- system and process audits. comprehensive review of policies and revies.
+- system and process audits. comprehensive review of policies.
 - process 1 planning 2 testing (test patches and updates) 3 implementing (deploy patches) 4 auditing (verify effective patch implementation)

 ### Threat Intelligence Feeds

 - process used to understand the threats faced by an org
-- threat intel feed. data related to potential or currnet threats that an org faces
+- threat intel feed. data related to potential or current threats that an org faces
 - open source intelligence (osint). intelligence collected from public forums.
-- propietary or 3rd party feeds. provided by commercial vendors. refined, analyzed and timely.
+- proprietary or 3rd party feeds. provided by commercial vendors. refined, analyzed and timely.
 - info sharing orgs.
 - dark web.